Developer

 Configuration

-In the Forge manifest, delete each jiraIssueFields module from the connectModules section and rewrite each one as a new jira:customField entry in the modules section.
+In your Forge manifest, remove each jiraIssueFields module from the connectModules section and rewrite each one as a new jira:customField entry in the modules section.

-• Use the same key value as the original jiraIssueFields module module.
+• Use the same key value as the original jiraIssueFields module.

-Refer to the following references for additional syntax conversion details of different fields.
+Refer to the following sections for additional syntax conversion details of different field types.

 String and Number fields